HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-signbit                                Yes      Yes      Yes       Yes      No     torch sin                                    Yes      Yes      No        No       No     torch sinc                                   Yes      Yes      No        No       No     torch sinh                                   Yes      No       No        No       No     torch sort                                   Yes      Yes      No        No       No     torch split_with_sizes                       Yes      Yes      Yes       No       No     torch sqrt                                   Yes      Yes      No        No       No     torch
+signbit                                Yes      Yes      Yes       Yes      No     torch sin                                    Yes      Yes      No        No       No     torch sinc                                   Yes      Yes      No        No       No     torch sinh                                   Yes      Yes      No        No       No     torch sort                                   Yes      Yes      No        No       No     torch split_with_sizes                       Yes      Yes      Yes       No       No     torch sqrt                                   Yes      Yes      No        No       No     torch